blancosilva/blancosilva.github.io/_posts/2011-02-14-math-genealogy-project.md

   teaser: "http://farm3.static.flickr.com/2123/2087542505_2350f768dc_m.jpg"
 ---

 I traced my mathematical lineage back into the XIV century at <a href="http://www.genealogy.ams.org">The Mathematics Genealogy Project</a>.
-Imagine my surprise when I discovered that a big branch in the tree of my scientific ancestors is composed not by mathematicians, but by big names in the fields of Physics, Chemistry, Physiology and even  Anatomy.
+Imagine my surprise when I discovered that a big branch in the tree of my scientific ancestors is composed not only by mathematicians, but also by big names in the fields of Physics, Chemistry, Physiology and even  Anatomy.

-There is some "blue blood" in my family: <a href="http://en.wikipedia.org/wiki/Garrett_Birkhoff">Garrett Birkhoff</a>, <a href="http://en.wikipedia.org/wiki/William_burnside">William Burnside</a> (both algebrists).  <a href="http://en.wikipedia.org/wiki/Archibald_Hill">Archibald Hill</a>, who shared the 1922 Nobel Prize in Medicine for his elucidation of the production of mechanical work in muscles.
+There is some <em>blue blood</em> in my family: <a href="http://en.wikipedia.org/wiki/Garrett_Birkhoff">Garrett Birkhoff</a>, <a href="http://en.wikipedia.org/wiki/William_burnside">William Burnside</a> (both algebraists).  <a href="http://en.wikipedia.org/wiki/Archibald_Hill">Archibald Hill</a>, who shared the 1922 Nobel Prize in Medicine for his elucidation of the production of mechanical work in muscles.
 He is regarded, along with Hermann Helmholtz, as one of the founders of Biophysics.

 <a href="http://en.wikipedia.org/wiki/Thomas_Huxley">Thomas Huxley</a> (a.k.a.
 "Darwin's Bulldog", biologist and paleontologist) participated in a famous debate in 1860 with the Lord Bishop of Oxford, Samuel Wilberforce.
 This was a key moment in the wider acceptance of Charles Darwin's Theory of Evolution.